alexivkin/brother-in-arms/README.md

 ## Creating the ARM packages for HL2270-DW

+> Note: if you just want to install the precompiled packages grab them from this repo and run `sudo apt install psutils cups; sudo dpkg -i hl2270dwlpr-2.1.0-1.armhf.deb cupswrapperHL2270DW-2.0.4-2.armhf.deb`.
+Steps below show how to re-create them.

 We'll be grabbing 2 native arm32 executables and compile one other.
 All the steps can be done on RPi or on i386, but you'd need to cross-compile `brcupsconfig` for armhf on the latter.

 ### Repackage LPR drivers